 Animals and antibiotics – is there a risk?

-40% of antibiotics used in the UK are given to farm animals, not humans.
+30% of all antibiotics consumed in the UK are used on farm animals.
 And most of the time, these animals aren't even ill.
 Sounds like a waste, doesn't it?

 It gets worse.
 Using antibiotics at low doses before the animal even becomes ill is causing big problems.
 Resistant strains of bacteria are evolving, leading to some antibiotics becoming less effective.
 That means that giving antibiotics to pigs, cows, sheep and chickens is making it harder to treat humans for serious diseases.